Last Updated on 7 November, 2023

 Paid entrance as you have access to the cathedral and audio tour.
-Shots below were all taken from one of the open galleries at the top of the cathedral.
+The shots below were all taken from one of the open galleries at the top of the cathedral.

 Along with worship, St Paul’s Cathedral greets visitors for sightseeing from its amazing viewing gallery.
 With its spectacular dome, St Paul’s provides a view of the London skyline.

 Here, you can explore the collection exhibiting stories from the past.
 With tickets, you can assess the Dome Galleries and exhibitions.
-Tickets for the tour of Cathedral Triforium start from £18 for adults and £7.70 for children.
+Tickets for the tour of St Paul’s Cathedral start from £20 for adults and £7.70 for children.
 However, the sightseeing or complimentary tickets are free.

 Duck and Waffle

-Duck and Waffle is the highest restaurant in London, serving from sunrise to sunset to sunrise again and seven days a week.
+Duck and Waffle is the highest restaurant in London, serving from sunrise to sunset to sunrise seven days a week!

 Positioned on the 40th floor of 110 Bishopsgate in London, Duck and Waffle homes traditional British cuisine having a taste of local, rustic, and seasonal ingredients.

 It provides you lively environment and serves cocktails 24/7.
 It is one of the best places for breakfast, lunch, and dining.
-However, payments at the restaurant can only be charged via Visa, MasterCard, or Amex.
+You can read about our visit to Duck and Waffle here.

 LSQ Rooftop Leicester Square